 Few drinks are more refreshing on a hot afternoon than a glass of chilled white wine.
 Sauvignon Blanc or a steely Chardonnay are my go-to varietals when the warm waters of San Pablo Bay send anabatic summer winds racing over the Carneros.
-They blow past Wine Adventure base camp like a freight train on fire, creating conditions that make it easy to sip through a well-chilled bottle, maybe two.
+They blow past Wine Adventure base camp toward Sacramento like a freight train on fire, creating conditions that make sipping through a well-chilled bottle effortless, maybe two bottles.
 If friends are over, maybe three.
 Or four.
-As I make the rounds refilling my guest’s glasses, their hopeful eyes look up at me and plead like Oliver Twist, “Please sir, I want some more.”
-Alas, it is for their own good that I pour just a small glass of chilled white wine.
+As I make the rounds refilling my guest’s glasses, their hopeful eyes plead like Oliver Twist, “Please sir, I want some more.”
+Alas, it is for their own good that I usually pour just a small glass of chilled white wine.

-Simply put, wine tastes better when sipped at the proper temperature.
-Far too often, especially in hot weather, wine sits in the glass and rises above the acceptable drinking temperature before it reaches our palate.
-This can lead to mistakenly judging a wine to be full of faults or to soft mutterings of “why is John serving the cheap stuff?”
+Simply put, wine tastes better when sipped at the proper serving temperature.
+Far too often, especially in hot weather, wine sits in the glass and warms above acceptable drinking temperature before we sip even half of it.
+This can lead to exposing faults or to soft mutterings of “why is John serving the cheap stuff?”
+If we serve wines at the proper temperature, perhaps within the range recommended in the WSET chart below, how long before ambient temperature warms our wine to the point where taste and aroma are negatively effected?

 Here are a few suggestions for maintaining proper serving temperatures on hot days.